What are code components

 Code components are a type of solution component, which means they can be included in a solution file and imported into different environments.
 More information: Package and distribute extensions using solutions.

 Unsure about entity vs. table?
 See Developers: Understand terminology in Microsoft Dataverse.

-Code components can be including into a solution and then imported into Microsoft Dataverse environment.
+You can include code components in a solution and then import the solution into a Microsoft Dataverse environment.
 Once the solution containing code components is imported, system administrators and system customizers can configure columns, subgrids, views, and dashboard subgrids to use in place of default components.
 You can add these code components to both model-driven and canvas apps.

 Code components consist of three elements:

 The definition and implementation of code components using Power Apps component framework is same for both model-driven and canvas apps.
 The only difference between both is the configuration part.

 Manifest is the metadata file that defines a component.
 It is an XML document that describes:

 - The kind of data that can be configured, either a